What To Expect

 Communion: We currently do not hand out elements during the service; on Communion Sundays, a two-in-one pack is available at or near the front door, or on a table between the auditorium entrances.

 Offerings: As we attempt to reduce the handling of items by mutiple people, offering bowls are not be passed around in services.
-A retiring bowl is available in the foyer, or you can give online here.
+A retiring box (blue) is available in the foyer, or you can give online here.
+On Communion Sundays, a welfare offering bowl is available as well.

-Morning Tea: After the morning service, tea, coffee and biscuits are available (please allow the servers to hand you them with tongs); feel free to stay and have a hot drink and chat with some of our members.
+Morning Tea: After the morning service, tea, coffee and biscuits are available.
+Feel free to stay and have a hot drink and chat with some of our members.

 If you are displaying symptoms of COVID-19, we respectfully ask that you refrain from attending our services; live-streaming is available if you are unable to join us in person.